 What is a Transient Ischemic Attack (TIA)?

-Transient Ischemic Attack (TIA) happens when there is a temporary stoppage of blood flow and oxygen to the brain.
-The symptoms are like a stroke but only lasts less than 24 hours.
-This is often called a mini-stroke.
-It is a warning sign that you may have a stroke.
+Transient Ischemic Attack or TIA are sometimes called ‘mini-strokes.’
+They are caused when there is a temporary stoppage of blood flow and oxygen to the brain.
+The symptoms are like a stroke but usually last for a few minutes or up to 24 hours.
+Symptoms of a TIA may include temporary:

 A stroke often happens without warning signs.